UchennaOkafor/MyGCSE-Maths/README.md

 # MyGCSE-Maths

 _MyGCSEMaths_ is a virtual learning system aimed at GCSE Maths students.
 This was a system I created in 2014 as part of my Computing Unit 4 Project for my sixth form college.
+If you're interested in viewing more detailed information about the system, please take a look at the Documentation folder.

 ## System navigation
 ___